Last Updated on

 Ideal for: Full-time entrepreneurs with experience in baking either through a previous job in a bakery or paid hands-on training.

-Capital: Initial investment of Php 150,000 which can be lower if you put up the bakery business in your own place instead of paying as high as Php 30,000 in monthly rental.
+Capital: Initial investment of Php 150,000 which can be lower if you put up the bakery business in your own place instead of paying as high as Php 30,000 in the monthly rental.
 The bulk of the capital is spent on purchasing baking utensils and equipment which can cost Php 60,000 or higher.

 The total capital also depends on what type/s of bread you’re planning to sell.
 If you’ll exclusively sell plain or malunggay pandesal, the cost to put up the business will be significantly lower since its ingredients are inexpensive and readily available (see table above to have an idea how much money you need to start a pandesal bakery).

-- Filipinos love to eat bread any time of the day.
+- Filipinos love to eat bread at any time of the day.
 At breakfast, they love eating pandesal and monay with a hot cup of coffee.
 Come merienda time, they usually snack on sweeter bread varieties like ensaymada, mamon, cheese bread, and pan de coco, washing it down with a cold bottle of their favorite soft drinks.
 If you are to open a bakery business in the Philippines, bread and beverage is the perfect combo to sell.

 - People buy convenience.
 The working class is too busy (or broke) to sit down in a fine dining restaurant to eat.
 They want a quick way to satisfy their cravings like a bread they can easily buy from a bakery and bring wherever they go.

-Step 1: Evaluate the reason why you want to open a bakery business.
+1. Evaluate the reason why you want to open a bakery business.

 Running a bakery business in the Philippines is challenging.